Changes to strata legislation

-To ensure the legislation meets the needs of the strata community and stakeholders and is working as intended, government regularly reviews the Strata Property Act and regulations.
+To ensure the legislation meets the needs of the strata community and stakeholders and is working as intended, the Province regularly reviews the Strata Property Act and regulations.

-With support from the Province of British Columbia, the BC Law Institute (BCLI) is conducting a three year review of the Strata Property Act and regulations with many opportunities for public review and comment.
+With support from the Province of British Columbia, the BC Law Institute (BCLI) has concluded a five year review of the Strata Property Act and regulations which had many opportunities for public review and comment.

-Suggestions and concerns with respect to strata legislation can also be made to the Housing Policy Branch, Office of Housing and Construction Standards in the Ministry of Municipal Affairs and Housing.
+Suggestions and concerns with respect to strata legislation can also be made at any time to Housing Policy Branch, Office of Housing and Construction Standards in the Ministry of Attorney General and Minister Responsible for Housing.

-Audited Financial Statements are not legally required.
-After consultation with strata owners and stakeholders in 2011, the provincial government decided not to require strata corporations to obtain audited financial statements.
+Audited financial statements are not legally required.
+After consultation with strata owners and the strata community in 2011, the provincial government decided not to require strata corporations to obtain audited financial statements.
 Strata corporations may still choose to have their financial statements audited.